 Les Bohem’s slightly self-serving biography

 I was part of the great Los Angeles music scare of the early 1980s.
-My band, Gleaming Spires, had a quasi-hit with our single, “Are You Ready For the Sex Girls‚” (if you ever saw Revenge of the Nerds, you know).
-I was at the same time holding down a day job as the bass player with the band, Sparks.
-We were recording Whomp That Sucker in Munich the entire time that “Sex Girls” was in heavy rotation on KROQ.
+My band, Gleaming Spires, had a cult-adjacent hit with our single, Are You Ready For the Sex Girls.
+(If you ever saw Revenge of the Nerds, you know).
+At the same time, I was holding down a day job as the bass player with the legendary band, Sparks.
+We were recording Angst In My Pants in Munich the entire time Sex Girls was in heavy rotation on Los Angeles radio.
 I was out of town for my fifteen minutes.

 After this burgeoning career in rock and roll stopped burgeoning, I found a job writing screenplays about rock and roll musicians whose careers had stopped burgeoning.
 But no one makes movies about rock and roll musicians whose careers etc., and so I wrote A Nightmare on Elm Street Part 5, The Horror Show and bits and pieces of several other memorable epics.
 Eventually Twenty Bucks, a move that I wrote based on a 1935 script by my dad, Endre, (the apple didn’t fall – my parents were both writers) was made.
 The movie earned critical raves and several awards, including an Independent Spirit Award.
 My other screenwriting credits include Daylight, Dante’s Peak, The Alamo, Kid, Nowhere To Run, The Darkest Hour, Shut Eye, and the mini-series, Taken which I wrote and executive produced with Steven Spielberg (so you can now add “name-droppy” to “self-serving.”) and for which I won an Emmy award, a Golden Globe nomination, a Television Critics’ Award and a Saturn Award.